The infinity-category of stabilized Liouville sectors: Introduction

 \begin{theorem} Let $M$ and $N$ be Liouville sectors.
 Then \enum \item There are continuous maps \eqnn \embtop^{\dd}(M,N) \to \fun(\lag(M),\lag(N)), \qquad \embtop^{\dd}(M,N) \to \fun(\cW^{\dd}(M),\cW^{\dd}(N)) \eqnd to the space of functors. \item Further, these maps can be made to respect composition operations homotopy-coherently. \enumd \end{theorem}

 We emphasize the uniformity of the result.
 Before this work, one would have had to use Floer-theoretic techniques to prove the wrapped Fukaya category result and Lagrangian cobordism techniques to prove---you get the idea.
-At the expense of passing to {\em stabilized invariants} , our results allow one to cordon off all non-uniform treatments to the verification of the hypotheses in Theorem~\ref{theorem. informal functoriality}.
+At the expense of passing to {\em stabilized} invariants, our results allow one to cordon off all non-uniform treatments to the verification of the hypotheses in Theorem~\ref{theorem. informal functoriality}.
 Note also that one could consider a chain-complex valued, or space-valued, invariant of sectors (rather than a categorical invariant); Theorem~\ref{theorem. informal functoriality} still guarantees continuous maps to the relevant mapping spaces.
+This uniformity is useful for comparing invariants as well---see Corollary~\ref{cor. natural transformations of invariants}.

-\begin{example} If $M$ is Weinstein, it is known that the natural stabilization map is an equivalence $\cW(M) \simeq \cW(M \times T^*[0,1])$.
-Thus $\cW^{\dd}(M) \simeq \cW(M)$, and the theorem induces a map of $A_\infty$-spaces from $\embtop^{\dd}(M,M)$ to $\fun(\cW(M),\cW(M))$.
+The theorem induces a map of $A_\infty$-spaces from $\embtop^{\dd}(M,M)$ to $\fun(\cW^{\dd}(M),\cW^{\dd}(M))$.
 (The ``homotopy coherence'' of the theorem guarantees that these are indeed maps respecting the $A_\infty$ structures.)
 It is then automatic that the higher homotopy groups of the former map to the negative Hochschild cohomology groups of $\cW(M)$.
-This is a stable analogue of results from~\cite{oh-tanaka-actions}---indeed, to our knowledge, ibid. was the first work which demonstrated that localization techniques in $\infty$-category theory (and not just localization along positive wrappings as in~\cite{gps}) yield geometrically meaningful results in wrapped Floer theory.
+Indeed, observe the isomorphisms